 Both sexes will build a nest.
 By using leaves attached with spider webs and grass they will shape the nest into a little ball.
 The nest is often built on a patch of grass, in a shrub or sapling at either ground level or up to two meters, with up to six meters on rare occasions.
 They lay their eggs in the period September-February with a peak season from October-December.
 2-4 eggs are laid and incubated for 14-15 days.
 When hatched the chick are fed by both parents before they leave the nest after about 14-15 days.

 Green-backed camaroptera is common within its distribution and is not threatened.
 It does better in pristine habitat than in disturbed.
-The species is listed as least concern on the IUCN Red List.
+Together with the grey-backed camaroptera it is listed as least concern on the IUCN Red List.